What is Access?

 Can I apply to other universities?

 Yes, you can apply to other universities from this Access course.
-There are no guarantees, however, with any universities including the University of Glasgow.
-We strongly advise that you check with the Admissions offices of the universities you want to apply to.
+However, we cannot guarentee that other universities will accept UofG Access Programme for entry.
+If you may want to apply to any university other than the University of Glasgow, we strongly advise that you check with the Admissions offices of those specific universities as to whether or not they would accept the UofG Access Programme as a qualification for entry.
 It is your responsibility to check this before you enrol on Access.

 Can I apply for Medicine/ Dentistry/ Veterinary Medicine?